AndCake/zino/README.md

 		<comment-form></comment-form>
 	</comment-box>

 So what's happening here?
-The outermost tag "<comment-box>", tells ZinoJS that this is the new tag's name.
+The outermost tag `<comment-box>`, tells ZinoJS that this is the new tag's name.
 Everything within that tag is describing how it will be rendered.

 The variable `props` refers to the internal state of our component.
 It will have the variable data stored in it.
 How, this happens, we will get to later.

 In line five you might be wondering what's happening with the curly braces: that's the Mustache syntax to render variables.
 Please read up on it over at the [Mustache website](https://mustache.github.io/mustache.5.html).

-By using the <comment> and the <comment-form> tags, we are basically employing the other components we are going to build.
+By using the `<comment>` and the `<comment-form>` tags, we are basically employing the other components we are going to build.

 So far so good.
 Let's flesh the first one out: